williaz/TechRefresher/Core_Spring.md

 ### When and where do you use @Transactional in testing?
 - Annotating a test method with @Transactional causes the test to be run within a transaction that is, by default, automatically rolled back after completion of the test.
 If a test class is annotated with @Transactional, each test method within that class hierarchy runs within a transaction.
+- If your test is @Transactional, it rolls back the transaction at the end of each test method by default.
+However, as using this arrangement with either RANDOM_PORT or DEFINED_PORT implicitly provides a real servlet environment, the HTTP client and server run in separate threads and, thus, in separate transactions.
+Any transaction initiated on the server does not roll back in this case.

 ### How are mock frameworks such as Mockito or EasyMock used?
 - A mock object produces **predetermined results** when methods on the object are invoked.